Do you like working with Cardstock? Creating cards, Paper flowers, etc.

 What we need to do first is right click and select ungroup, now this will ungroup everything, so every part of the design will be on it’s own layer, what we need to do now is to attach the parts.

 If you take a look at the image below, I have highlighted in pink which parts of the design should be attached to each other.
 (The highlight is just for the benefit of this post and will not show in Design Space).

 You will need to do three lots of attaching.
 Select the base layer and the scoring lines, (Hold down the shift key and select each part individually, you are best using the layers panel to select rather than the canvas, as for some reason this doesn’t always work when selecting via the canvas), complete the same process for layers 2 and 3.

 Now we are almost ready to cut, however we will need to change the lines to score lines rather than cut lines.
 Click on the scissors icon next to the score lines in the layers panel, and select the score option.
 As shown below:

 Now that’s done, you can press the Green Go button at the top of the canvas and prepare your Explore for cutting.
 I’m using A4 cardstock because I have no 12×12 card, I really should get some I know.
-So, if like you’re like me and you have a lot of A4 card, you’ll be fine using this in your Explore, you just need to remember to select a different material size when you’re in the cut preview window (this is the window after you’ve pressed go).
+So, if you’re like me and you have a lot of A4 cards, you’ll be fine using this in your Explore, you just need to remember to select a different material size when you’re in the cut preview window (this is the window after you’ve pressed go).